-163 See DOE, Shale Gas Production Subcommittee First 90-Day Report, supra n.81, at 8.
+178 See DOE, Shale Gas Production Subcommittee First 90-Day Report, supra n.86, at 8.

-164 The majority of hydraulic fracturing operations are conducted with a water-based fracturing fluid.
+179 The majority of hydraulic fracturing operations are conducted with a water-based fracturing fluid.
 Fracking may also be conducted with oil or synthetic-oil based fluid, with foam, or with gas.

-165 TNC, Pennsylvania Energy Impacts Assessment, supra n.154, at 10, 18; accord NY RDSGEIS, supra n.155, at 6-10 ("Between July 2008 and February 2011, average water usage for high-volume hydraulic fracturing within the Susquehanna River Basin in Pennsylvania was 4.2 million gallons per well, based on data for 553 wells.").
-Other estimates suggest that as much as 7.2 million gallons of frack fluid may be used in a 4000 foot well bore.
-NRDC, et al., Comment on NY RDSGEIS on the Oil, Gas and Solution Mining Regulatory Program (Jan.
-11, 2012) (Attachment 2, Report of Tom Myers, at 10), attached as Exhibit 73 ("Comment on NY RDSGEIS").
+180 TNC, Pennsylvania Energy Impacts Assessment, supra n.165, at 10, 18; accord NY RDSGEIS, supra n.166, at 6-10 ("Between July 2008 and February 2011, average water usage for high-volume hydraulic fracturing within the Susquehanna River Basin in Pennsylvania was 4.2 million gallons per well, based on data for

-of water, with averages between 4 and 8 million gallons.166 Fresh water constitutes 80% to 90% of the total water used to frack a well even where operators recycle "flowback" water from the fracking of previous wells for use in drilling the current one.167 Many wells are fractured multiple times over their productive life.
+Bossier, and Eagle Ford), fracking a single well requires from 1 to over 13 million gallons of water, with averages between 4 and 8 million gallons.
+181 Fresh water constitutes 80% to 90% of the total water used to frack a well even where operators recycle "flowback" water from the fracking of previous wells for use in drilling the current one.
+182 Many wells are fractured multiple times over their productive life.

 Water withdrawals can drastically impact aquatic ecosystems and human communities.
 Reductions in instream flow negatively affect aquatic species by changing flow depth and velocity, raising water temperature, changing oxygen content, and altering streambed morphology.
-Even when flow reductions are not themselves problematic, the intake structures can harm aquatic organisms.
-Where water is withdrawn from aquifers, rather than surface sources, withdrawal may cause permanent depletion of the source.
+183 Even when flow reductions are not themselves problematic, the intake structures can harm aquatic organisms.
+184 Where water is withdrawn from aquifers, rather than surface sources, withdrawal may cause permanent depletion of the source.
 This risk is even more prevalent with withdrawals for fracking than it is for other withdrawals, because fracking is a consumptive use.
-Fluid injected during the fracking process is intended to be deposited below freshwater aquifers and into sealed formations.
-Thus, the water withdrawn from the aquifer will be used in a way that does not recharge it.
+Fluid injected during the fracking process is (barring accident) deposited below freshwater aquifers and into sealed formations.
+185 Thus, the water withdrawn from the aguifer will be used in a way that provides no opportunity to percolate back down to the aquifer and recharge it.